drPeteD/pyenv-setup/README.md

 ```
 ___
 #View the installed modules
-+Ensure that gtfsgenerator-cmd-proj is among the list of installed modules
+Ensure that module-name-cmd-proj is among the list of installed modules
 ```
 pip list
 ```